Kassadin Build Guide by CasterMaster

 space

-First off, if you aren't even level 20, do not consider buying runes.
-It's just a waste of your Influence Points and they can be used for more important things.
+First off, if you aren't at least level 20, I'd suggest that you do not buy runes.
+It's just a waste of your Influence Points and they can be used for champions or tier three runes (which are the best).
 Those who already have a decent caster rune page can use that.
 There are tons of different combinations you can use but this is the best set-up that I've found.
 It provides a good balance between early and late game which is something you really need.

 Masteries

 Here is my masteries for Kassadin.
 As there are many ways you can run masteries for him, it's usually standard to run the new 21/0/9.
-I'll quickly explain them here:
+Masteries are player preference, and based on how you would like to play Kassadin.
+There isn't really anything wrong with whatever you choose (unless you're grabbing armor penetration on a mage or something of the sort), but I'll quickly explain them here:

 space